NOEMI Broadens Aircraft Platform Strategy

 Key Takeaways:

-• NOEMI Aerospace is expanding its aircraft development strategy beyond its initial electric amphibious passenger aircraft to include variants for diverse applications like cargo, government, and military.
+• NOEMI Aerospace is expanding its aircraft development strategy beyond its initial electric amphibious passenger aircraft to include future variants for cargo, government, military, and various specialized applications, all built on a common architecture.

-• The company has completed preliminary design review, is progressing with prototype development and EASA certification, targeting first flight in 2027 and commercial operations by 2030.
+• The company has completed preliminary design review, is continuing prototype development and propulsion testing, and is progressing under an EASA Pre-Application Contract, targeting first flight in 2027 and commercial operations by 2030.

 See a mistake?
 Contact us.